arafatamim/rescript-contentful/DOCUMENTATION.md

 // returns entries in one locale, resolves linked entries, keeping unresolvable links as link object (default behavior) let entries = client->getEntries()
 ```

+- Calls to `getEntries` and `getEntry` no longer support setting the `locale` parameter to `'*'`.
+If you want to fetch entries in all locales, you should instead use the client chain `withAllLocales`.

+- Removed generics from type `clientOpts` and converted them to `Obj.t`.
+From now on, use `Obj.magic` in order to set an `Obj.t` record field.
+To retrieve an object key from an `Obj.t`, write a custom external binding to index an arbitrary field, for example: `@get_index external getKey: (Obj.t, string) => 't = ""`.